 Summative Assessments measure what students know and are able to do at a particular point in time.
-In addition to tests a summative assessment can include lab analysis, CER statements, essays, posters, graphs, and one pagers.
+In addition to tests a summative assessment can include lab analysis, posters, graphs, and one pagers.
 Students are provided multiple opportunities to practice and get feedback about their progress on practice assignments before being asked to show that they have mastered the material on a summative assessment.

 Assessments will be evaluated based on the College Board curriculum for AP Environmental Science.
 Students’ level of academic proficiency will be reported using the following proficiency Rubric:

-4 Advanced Understanding: The student consistently demonstrates a sophisticated understanding of the science practice and shows the ability to apply and transfer learning with depth and complexity.
+4 Expert Understanding: The student consistently demonstrates a sophisticated understanding of the science practice and shows the ability to apply and transfer learning with depth and complexity.
 The student exceeds course expectations by providing and citing their own relevant sources beyond those provided to them for research, answering unit essential questions and one pagers.
 The student is able to analyze, peer review, and effectively critique both their work and the work of others.

-2 Approaching: The student demonstrates partial understanding of the science practice.
-The performance is inconsistent and varies in regards to accuracy and quality.
-The student will be provided feedback and support during trojan time in order to revise work.
+2 Proficient Understanding: The student demonstrates basic understanding of the science practice.
+The performance is sometimes inconsistent and varies in regards to accuracy and quality but is meeting course expectations.

 Assessments are designed so that students can demonstrate both knowledge of the learning objectives but also competency with Skills/Science Practices.